 Symptoms of Hypercalcemia

 Hypercalcemia is a result of large amounts of calcium levels in the body although other causes may trigger or contribute to the disease.
-It's vital to note that in the event of mild hypercalcemia there may be no symptoms present.

 If the condition is advanced the following symptoms hypercalcemia may include: